-The County of Ventura has launched a website dedicated to helping victims of the Thomas Fire in their recovery called Ventura County Recovers (www.VenturaCountyRecovers.org).
+The County of Ventura has launched a website dedicated to helping survivors of wildfires in their recovery called Ventura County Recovers (www.VenturaCountyRecovers.org).
 It is a comprehensive source of information for all matters relating to fire recovery.
 Please register on Ventura County Recovers to receive updates.

 Disaster / Emergency Information

 Click on the following links for information on disaster and emergency preparedness:

 - Ready.VenturaCounty - Ventura County Office of Emergency Services (Ventura County Sheriff)

 - Ready, Set, Go! - Ventura County Fire Department

 - Be Prepared California - California Department of Public Health

 - FEMA Homepage - Federal Emergency Management Agency